MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-rpcexts-thread.md

 ---
-title: rpcexts.thread
+title: "rpcexts.thread"
-description: The rpcexts.thread extension displays the per-thread RPC information.This extension command should not be confused with the .thread command.
+description: "The rpcexts.thread extension displays the per-thread RPC information.This extension command should not be confused with the .thread command."
 keywords: ["rpcexts.thread Windows Debugging"] ms.date: 05/23/2017
 topic_type: